-As conditioned by the original permit and subsequent amendments, the Commission finds that the proposed changes are consistent with the certified LCP and will have no negative effects on water quality.
+Only as conditioned by the original permit and subsequent amendments including this Amendment No. 21, the Commission finds that the proposed changes are consistent with the certified LCP and will have no negative effects on water quality.

 E. ENVIRONMENTALLY SENSITIVE HABITAT